square-computersetup/square-computersetup.github.io/_pages/alt.md

   nav: "nav-alt"
 ---

 We are sorry we were unable to get you an official laptop before your start date.
 But let's at least get some things setup using an alternate laptop.
-If you __have received__ your Square laptop, you __must__ follow the [official enrollment](/os) path instead.
+If you __have received__ your Block laptop, you __must__ follow the [official enrollment](/os) path instead.

 ## 🕵️‍ Incognito